Summary

 In 2023, Saudi Arabia was on the verge of officially recognizing the state of Israel.
 According to Basem Naim, a leader in the Hamas politburo, such a realignment would have “deleted (the Palestinians) from the agenda of the region and international community.”

 In a strategic bid to thwart an Israeli-Saudi rapprochement, Hamas leader Yahya Sinwar (recently killed by Israel,) orchestrated a barbaric attack on Israeli civilians.
-The plan involved sending sadistic Palestinians to commit heinous acts against Israeli civilians, including rape, mutilation, kidnapping, and the murder of as many Israeli women and children as was possible.
+The plan involved sending sadistic Palestinians to commit heinous acts against Israeli civilians, including rape, mutilation, torture, kidnapping, and the murder of as many Israeli women and children as was possible.
 The objective was to provoke an overwhelming Israeli military response that would kill innumerable Palestinians civilian, trigger a humanitarian crisis, lead to the world condemnation of Israel and Jews, derail the Israeli-Saudi deal, and draw new recruits to Hamas.

 On October 7, 2023, Hamas fighters did as ordered.